bbc/psammead/packages/components/psammead-story-promo/README.md

 This component uses full semantic markup for the `Headline`, `Summary`, and `Link`, using `h3`, `p` and `a` respectively.
 Other accessibility factors such as image alt text and time elements are passed in as props and aren't explicitly set in this component.

 The link is nested inside the `h3` for better support with VoiceOver Mac and Safari.
 We use the `faux block link` pattern which makes the entire block clickable, whilst also enabling links nested within in that block to also be clickable.

+The `LiveLabel` example above shows this component being hidden to screen readers, and has visually hidden text rendered alongside it.
+This is to ensure the screen reader announces the word 'Live' correctly.
+This does not need to be accounted for in other languages.

 ## Roadmap